pnp/graph-connectors-samples/samples/nodejs-typescript-policies/content/inflation-policies.md

 | 2020 | 3.4%   | 0.7%   | 1.2%  | 3.4%   | 0.5%   |
 | 2022 | 7.8%   | 6.8%   | 8.0%  | 13.7%  | 5.2%   |

-Note: Data for Russia before 1990 is not available due to the Soviet era.
+Note: Data for Mandalore before 1990 is not available due to the Soviet era.

 ## Country-Specific Observations